-- Check the settings before starting gas detection. - When equipped with a carbon dioxide (CO2) sensor, it may show a high indication immediately after energization due to the characteristics of the sensor You Warm it up for about 10 to 20 minutes and use it after instructions are stable. - When an ammonia (NH3) sensor is installed, the indication may rise temporarily immediately after the sensor is energized due to its characteristics.
-When replacing the battery before the battery runs out of power, allow at least 10 minutes; when replacing the sensor, when replacing the battery due to a dead battery, when the battery has been removed and not used for a long period of time, or when the battery is out of charge, allow at least 120 minutes of warm-up operation and allow the indicated value to stabilize before use.
+- Check the settings before starting gas detection. - When equipped with a carbon dioxide (CO2) sensor, it may show a high indication immediately after energization due to the characteristics of the sensor - You Warm it up for about 10 to 20 minutes and use it after instructions are stable. - When an ammonia (NH3) sensor is installed, the indication may rise temporarily immediately after the sensor is energized due to its characteristics.
+When replacing the battery before it runs out, please wait at least 10 minutes before turning the power back on.
+Also.
+When the sensor is replaced, the battery is replaced because it is dead, or the battery is removed and has not been used for a long period of time, turn the power back on after 120 minutes or more.